 Two years of great craft and care was needed to preserve the integrity of the castle, its very impressive 9 feet thick defensive walls, and the Georgian era residence which stood within.
-So that now, with just five bedrooms, it has come to be one of Scotland’s, and Britain’s, most unique luxury boutique hotels.
+So that now, with just five rooms (so book well in advance!), it has come to be one of Scotland’s, and Britain’s, most unique luxury boutique hotels.

-And it is also pivotal to its modern success as a castle hotel, where the views over the Atlantic and the Hebrides Islands to the west, and the iconic Scottish Highlands to the east, are truly inspiring.
+And it is also pivotal to its modern success as a castle hotel, where the views over the Atlantic and the Hebrides Islands to the west, and the iconic Scottish Highlands back to the east, are truly inspiring.

 All the suites, and the apartment, are elegantly decorated and furnished; mainly pastel shades but with some firm splashes of vibrant colour thrown in.
 All the beds are classic four posters and the bathrooms are particularly impressive.

 Mingary Castle is part of the 10,000 acre Ardnamurchan Private Estate which guests are free to explore.
 Much of it is wild and rugged terrain, ideal for hiking and hill walking, there is a private beach too and all around there are some spectacular views to be enjoyed.

 Dinner is especially opulent with a menu that constantly varies and can include up to 15 courses, and you can also arrange picnic hampers to take with you for days out on the estate or surrounding countryside.

 It overlooks the Isle of Mull, one of Scotland’s loveliest Islands where you can visit (but not stay in!) another fine 13th century castle; Duart Castle, or Caisteal Dhubhairt in Gaelic, the ancient seat of clan Maclean of Duart, who, as mentioned above, once laid siege to Mingary Castle with the help of the Spanish Armada.